The Department of Economics brings together a unique, diverse mix of people and resources to empower students in crafting their graduate experiences.

 Professional collaboration between students and faculty is also extensive.
 It is quite common for advanced graduate students to coauthor research papers with faculty members.
 Students and faculty participate in and present research at the same weekly workshops and seminars.
 A number of students participate in academic conferences (e.g., Econometric Society meetings, NBER program meetings, etc.) with the support and cooperation of the faculty.

-Stanford makes every effort to provide housing for all first-year graduate students.
+Stanford makes every effort to provide housing for all graduate students.
+First year graduate students are guaranteed on-campus housing if they are willing to take whatever housing assignment is given to them.
 Graduate students are often housed in apartments, either in Escondido Village or Rains, two large housing complexes on campus.
-Additional housing is found in the surrounding community.
+Additional housing is found in the surrounding community, and some advanced year students will commute to campus from as far as San Francisco or San Jose.
+More information on housing can be found an the Residential & Dining Services website.

 Living in Northern California